anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 **Objectives**

-The NFVI performance measurements allow to assess the performance of a given NFVI implementation on the execution plane (i.e., excluding VIM) by providing it with a set of significative metrics to be measured.
+The NFVI performance measurements aim at assessing the performance of a given NFVI implementation on the execution plane (i.e., excluding VIM) by providing it with a set of significative metrics to be measured.

-They aim at validating the performance of any software and/or hardware NFVI implementation as described in 8.6.6.
+They should allow to validate the performance of any software and/or hardware NFVI implementation as described in 8.6.6.

 Of course, they can also be used for other purposes, as:

 - fine tuning of software and/or hardware NFVI configuration (e.g., the number of cores dedicated to the dpdk vswitch)
 - comparison of the performance of different software or hardware technologies (e.g., dpdk vswitch vs hardware-offloaded vswitch)
-- assessing the performance impact of specific feature (e.g., with or without encapsulation)
+- assessing the performance impact of specific features (e.g., with or without encapsulation)